Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 * `#MBEDTLS_PSA_DRIVER_GET_ENTROPY`: the user-provided callback `mbedtls_platform_get_entropy()`, querying a low-rate entropy source.
 * `MBEDTLS_PSA_CRYPTO_EXTERNAL_RNG`: the user-provided callback `mbedtls_psa_external_get_random()`, a high-rate cryptographic-quality random source.

-For more details, see the [1.0/4.0 transition guide](1.0-migration-guide.md#entropy-configuration) and the documentation of these options.
+For more details, see the [1.0/4.0 migration guide](1.0-migration-guide.md#entropy-configuration) and the documentation of these options.

 ### Deterministic pseudorandom generation